0xSpaceShard/starknet-devnet/.github/CONTRIBUTING.md

 $ cargo test
 ```

+If you experience memory overuse or flaky tests, try limiting the number of jobs with `cargo test --jobs=<N>`.

 #### Benchmarking

 To test if your contribution presents an improvement in execution time, check out the script at `scripts/benchmark/command_stat_test.py`.